Cesky Fousek

 Share on:

-Combined with a unique pattern of white, brown, and orange colorations, it almost has an old, wise appearance.
-Likely originating in the Middle Ages from the kingdom of Bohemia (what is now the Czech Republic), the Cesky Fousek was bred as an expert gundog to find and retrieve hunting game.
+Likely originating in the Middle Ages from the Kingdom of Bohemia (now part of the Czech Republic), the Cesky Fousek was bred as an expert gundog to find and retrieve hunting game.
 The more precise term “pointing dog” comes from the way it points its muzzle in the appropriate direction of the game.
+Combined with a unique pattern of white, brown, and orange coloration, it has an almost old, wise appearance.

-This breed also goes by the name Bohemian wirehaired pointing Griffon and rough-coated Bohemian pointer.
+This breed also goes by the names Bohemian wirehaired pointing Griffon and rough-coated Bohemian pointer.
 One important caveat is that this breed may be very hard to find in certain parts of the country.
-This breed is not well-known outside of the Czech Republic, even though it actually arrived in the United States in the late 19th century.
+This breed is not well-known outside of the Czech Republic, and only began to appear in the United States in the 20th century.
 Depending on where you live, you may need to travel far to find specialized breeders.

 The Cesky Fousek dates back to the 13th century and is believed to be the oldest wirehair in existence.
-It was the most popular pointing dog in the Czech and Slovakian Republics up until the first World War.
-After the chaos and destruction of that war – the dog was almost extinct.
-Thanks to dedicated breeders – the Cesky Fousek was regenerated and is now one of the most revered gun dogs in Europe.
+It was the most popular pointing dog in the region of Bohemia (now part of the Czech Republic) until the First World War.
+After the chaos and destruction of that war, the dog was almost extinct.
+Thanks to dedicated breeders, the Cesky Fousek was regenerated and is now a respected and versatile gun dog, particularly in Central Europe.

 3 Pros and Cons of Owning a Cesky Fousek